-Forgot to record a workout?
-Here's how to manually add it on your iPhone!
+Forgot to start a workout?
+You can manually add it to the Health app!

 Tap Add.

 From here, you are now able to manually add workout data to the Health app.
-The workout information will count towards your Apple Watch Move, Exercise, and Stand rings, and you will get credit for any achievements that it happens to fulfill, such as Limited Edition awards.
+The workout information will count towards your favorite Apple Watch's Move, Exercise, and Stand rings, and you will get credit for any achievements that it happens to fulfill, such as Limited Edition awards.

 To make it easier in the future, I would recommend adding Workouts to your Favorites, which would appear front-and-center in the Summary tab, along with your other Favorite selections.